CODER-220/Logic-Library/README.md

  Overview
  The Logic library is a python library programmed entirely in python 3, and is designed to allow users like you to acces logical operators.
-Don't worry if you don't know too much about these operators for we have provided some links to great websites to learn about them (below):
+Don't worry if you don't know too much about these operators for I've provided some links to some great websites to learn about them (below):
  >-https://www.geeksforgeeks.org/logic-gates/

  >-https://www.geeksforgeeks.org/difference-between-half-adder-and-full-adder/